 “I wasn’t too fussed about shoes, but what was very important to me was my jewellery.
 I wore a necklace that belongs to my Nan which she wore on her wedding day and my mum wore on hers.
 I had always dreamt of wearing on mine, so that was incredibly meaningful to me.”

 Joe looked the part too and wore a dark navy morning suit with a tweed waistcoat.
 His groomsmen all wore matching outfits, as well as cufflinks shaped like silver spanners which we a gift from the couple to say thank you for their participation.

 The perfect day

 After tying the knot in St. Peters Church in Pedmore, the couple celebrated with delicious drinks and canapés in the Granary Barn and Bar.
 With a roaring fire and comfy sofas, the venue provided that wonderful inviting feeling that the couple had wished for.

-Beth and Joe then invited their nearest and dearest to join them in the charming Barley Barn for a mouth-watering feast, provided by expert wedding caterers, Galloping Gourmet.
+Beth and Joe then invited their nearest and dearest to join them in the charming Barley Barn for a mouth-watering feast, provided by the expert in-house wedding caterers.
 With an incredible smoked bacon Scotch egg to start, pork loin for the main course and a delectable trio of desserts to finish, it was safe to say that the food went down a treat!
 Evening guests didn’t miss out completely though and could enjoy wood-fired pizzas cooked from scratch in the courtyard cantina.